microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestingEngine.md

 Testing engine that can run a controlled concurrency test using a specified configuration.

-Testing engine that can run a controlled concurrency test using a specified configuration.

 ```csharp
 public sealed class TestingEngine : IDisposable
 ```